lambdaclass/stark_compass_explorer/docs/explorer.md

 [starknet_docs_contract_classes]: https://docs.starknet.io/documentation/architecture_and_concepts/Smart_Contracts/contract-classes/
 [starknet_docs_events]: https://docs.starknet.io/documentation/architecture_and_concepts/Smart_Contracts/starknet-events/

+> Gateway data is fetched and shown only if the environment variable `ENABLE_GATEWAY_DATA` is set to `true`.
+Otherwise, that logic is skipped to be able to support networks that are only compatible with the Starknet RPC standard.

 ### Explorer data
 As a way to have a cache and a full view into the network's data, we're building a sqlite database.
 Currently it has tables for blocks,